Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## every

-Check if all entries in a `Record` meet a specific condition.
+Check if all entries in a record meet a specific condition.

 **Signature**